dev-ext/generator-htmlapp/doc/readme.md

 ## Why this new generator
-This generator exist for solely fulfill my frontend automation.
-I have need few extra features that not exist in yeoman webapp.
+This generator exists for solely fulfill my frontend automation.
+I have added few extra features which are not exist in yeoman webapp.

 ## Features